crunchy-games/.github/profile/README.md

 [Policies](POLICIES)

 ## Tech we use
-Our primary language is C and
+Our primary language is C/C++ and
-Lua for scripting and config filesso that everyone is capable of working on the games.
+Lua for scripting and config files.
+That way, everyone is capable of working on the games.

 For the web, we do it the most bog-standard way possible.
 We raw-dog